larry-athey/boilermaker/Instructions/WebUI.md

 **Current Mode:** This will either say "Constant Power" or "Constant Temp".
 Constant Power will run the unit like any other SCR power controller.
 Constant Temp will honor a target temperature and manage the power in order to maintain that temperature according to the settings that you choose below.

+**Target Temp:** As the name implies, this is the target temperature that you want to shoot for.
+Everything is done in Celcius at the hardware level, so you need to enter your choice in Celcius here.
+The upper limit of 260C is 500F, which will require you to be using a thermocouple instead of a DS18B20.
+This will allow you to use a Boilermaker to control an electric smoker/grill.
+I use one to run the cheapest bottom of the barrel [Masterbilt steam smoker](https://www.amazon.com/gp/product/B07VRJQXGL/) you can buy.